niku09/SDLC_31_LTTS_Champs/README.md

 This Project can be used by University.
 This system will make their work simple.

 ### ***What***
-Adding, Deleting, viewing and searching of book can be done by this project without manual effort of the librarian.
+Adding, Deleting, viewing,updating and searching of book can be done by this project without manual effort of the librarian.

 ### ***When***
 When there is need to added to issue book by the student